Professor Yelena Kalyuzhnova

 - Corporate Governance in Resource Rich Emerging Economies

-Professor Yelena Kalyuzhnova is Director of the Centre for Euro-Asian Studies, Deputy Head and Postgraduate Research Director of Leadership, Organisations and Behaviour at Henley Business School.
+Professor Yelena Kalyuzhnova is Director of the Centre for Euro-Asian Studies and Head of Leadership, Organisations and Behaviour at Henley Business School.
 She is also a Principal Fellow of the Higher Education Academy (PFHEA).

 Yelena is a proponent of experiential learning and of research-based teaching.
 She joined the school of Leadership, Organisations and Behaviour in Henley Business School in 2012.
 After working as an Economic Adviser to the President of Kazakhstan, Yelena founded and is Director of the Centre for Euro-Asian Studies at the University of Reading.
 She has a wide knowledge of the transition and emerging economies, was an economic adviser on Caspian issues to the Rt.
 Hon.
 Lord Fraser of Carmyllie, Q.C., House of Lords and an economic adviser to All-Party Parliamentary Group on Kazakhstan (2006-2010).
 She is a Senior Visiting Research Fellow of the Oxford Institute for Energy Studies.

 Yelena received a prestigious Bergson Prize for her paper "Corruption and Economic Development in Energy-Rich Economies" (co-authored with Ali Kutan and Taner Yigit).
 The paper has been selected as the winner of the Bergson Prize for the best paper published in Comparative Economic Studies during the two years 2009 and 2010.
 The award includes a monetary prize and a plaque that was presented at the same time the award was announced during the annual meetings of ACES in Chicago.

 Yelena was announced as the winner of the National Teaching Fellowship Scheme 2019, a prestigious award led by Advance HE to celebrate and reward outstanding individual impact across the UK.
 In addition, Yelena is also a Certified Management and Business Educator and is the Vice Chair of the British Institute of Energy Economics Council.